Skip to contents

 • Multiple inversion methods: Direct, nonlinear shrinkage, or corpcor regularization

-• Dual computational backends: Fast Python implementation via ustats package or pure R fallback
+• Dual computational backends: Fast Python backend via the ustats package, or a pure R fallback

 Installation